Excel Add-In

 contact us to discuss your particular requirements.

-table of content of the PDF manual gives an overview of all functions and their
+The table of content of the PDF manual gives an overview of all functions and their

 arguments.
 The functionality of the add-in